robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-STL-README.md

 # Sparse Transfer Learning with YOLOv5 :rocket:

-:books: This guide explains how to fine-tune a sparse YOLOv5 :rocket: onto a custom dataset with [SparseML](https://github.com/neuralmagic/sparseml).
+:books: This guide explains how to fine-tune a sparse YOLOv5 :rocket: onto a custom dataset with SparseML.

 ## :arrow_heading_down: Installation

+#### [UPDATE WITH NEW PATHWAY]

-We will utilize SparseML, an open-source library that includes tools to create sparse models.
-SparseML is integrated with Ultralytics, allowing you to apply sparse transfer learning to YOLOv5 with a single CLI command.
+SparseML is an open-source library that includes tools to create sparse models.
+SparseML is integrated with Ultralytics, allowing you to apply Sparse Transfer Learning to YOLOv5 and YOLOv5p models.

 Install SparseML with the following command.
 We recommend using a virtual enviornment.
 ```bash